arjunmehta/heartbeats/README.md

 ```

 #### heartbeats.heart(name)

-Returns a Heart from the managed list of hearts.
+Returns a `Heart` object from the managed list of hearts.

 ```javascript
 // gets a heart named "heartA" var heart = heartbeats.heart("heartA");
 ```

 #### heartbeats.killHeart(name)
-Removes the Heart from the internal managed list and clears the heartbeat interval.
+Removes the `Heart` from the internal managed list and clears the heartbeat interval.
 ```javascript
 // destroys the "heartA" heart(beat)
 heartbeats.killHeart("heartA");
 ```

 #### heart.setHeartrate(heartrate)
-Updates the heartrate period of the heart and returns the value.
-If no argument is passed it will return the current heartrate.
+Updates the heartrate period of the `Heart` and returns the `Heart` object.

 #### heart.kill()
 Clears the heartbeat interval and removes the Heart from the internal managed list if it exists there.